 Academic Writing

 Ethical theory, especially virtue ethics, drew me to philosophy.
 Since graduate school my research, pulled in the wake of my teaching, has shifted in the direction of practical ethics.
+Most of my publications are available for download through my philpapers profile.
+Please email if you'd like a copy of something that isn't posted there.

 Articles & Chapters

 "Against the Supposed Obligation to Prolong the Human Species."
-Forthcoming in Res Philosophica.
+Res Philosophica 101, no. 3 (2024): 639−647. [ doi | pre-print ]

-Advocates of Mars colonies commonly appeal to a supposed obligation to act so as to maximize the longevity of the human species.
+Advocates of Mars colonies commonly assert a supposed obligation to act so as to maximize the longevity of the human species.
 When this principle is defended, it is often by appeal to the alleged costs—of incoherence or misanthropy—of denying it.
 Against this supposed obligation, I argue for two theses.
 The modest thesis: it is not incoherent and need not be misanthropic to prefer human extinction sooner rather than later.
 The ambitious thesis: we should prefer human extinction sooner rather than later.
 The supposed obligation to prolong our species is no justification of human activities in space.

 "Dealbreakers and the Work of Immoral Artists."
 Journal of the American Philosophical Association 9, no. 3 (2023): 389−407. [ doi | pre-print ]